Co-trading networks for modeling dynamic interdependency structures and estimating high-dimensional covariances in US equity markets: Introduction

 Apart from the aforementioned static graph, the construction of co-trading matrices is flexible \gr{due to the choice of distance in time at which two trades are deemed to co-occur.} It is \gr{also} informative to analyze the time evaluation of co-trading networks and explore the dynamic of market structures.
-In this study, we focus on network time series at daily level, \gr{but this approach} can be easily \gr{be} generalized to intraday, monthly and so forth.
+In this study, we focus on network time series at daily level, \gr{but this approach} can easily \gr{be} generalized to intraday, monthly and so forth.
 Our empirical findings from daily co-trading networks indicates that the co-trading relations across different sectors increase from 2017 to 2019.
 Using spectral clustering, we detect clusters at a daily level and compare them with GICS sectors.
-By plotting the similarity across time, we observe a downward trend with fluctuations.
+By \gdr{A plot of} the similarity across time \gdr{reveals} a downward trend with fluctuations.
 In addition, we also compare the similarity among daily clusters.
 The variation in clusters also increases as the spread of co-trading beyond sector groups.
-By applying the spectral clustering algorithm for change-point detection based on the temporal similarity heatmap, we uncover three distinct regimes over the period of study.
+By applying \gdr{a} spectral clustering algorithm (\cite{shi2000normalized, ng2002spectral, cucuringu2019sponge, cucuringu2020hermitian}) for change-point detection based on the temporal similarity heatmap, we uncover three distinct regimes over the period of study.

 To exploit the association between co-trading behaviors and price co-movements, we conduct network regression analysis.
 We build realized covariance matrices from intraday returns as proxies for co-movements among stocks.
 By regressing covariance matrices against co-trading networks on a daily basis, we reveal positive associations between the two types of matrices.
-Furthermore, on $98.51 \%$ of the days in the study, the positive regression coefficients are statistically significant at $5 \%$ significance level.
+On $98.51 \%$ of the days in the study, the positive regression coefficients are statistically significant at $5 \%$ significance level.
 Further controlling for GICS sectors, we conduct multiple regressions by adding a fixed sector network as an independent variable.
 Even with the presence of sectors, the positive and significant relation still holds.
-Therefore, \gr{there is a strong indication that} the co-trading behaviors at the high-frequency level are positively correlated with the return covariance, and have explainability power on price co-movements that goes beyond the commonly adopted sectors.
+Furthermore, after removing price co-movements \mcc{that} arise from factor structures, the co-trading matrices capture patterns in \mcc{the} idiosyncratic covariance among stocks.
+Therefore, \gr{there is a strong indication that} the co-trading behaviors at the high-frequency level are positively correlated with the return covariance, and have \gdr{explanatory} power on price co-movements that goes beyond the common risk factors and commonly adopted sectors.